SakshiRai255/ISRO-API-assigment/Readme.md

 - Users can see the list of Spacecrafts created by ISRO.
 - Users can see the list of Rockets created by ISRO.
-- Users can search the customer satellites details based on the country name.
+- Users can search the customer's satellite details based on the country name.
-- Users can see the centers to which he can search based on the state.
+- Users can see the centers to which they can search based on the state.
-- The website's UI is mobile and laptop screen friendly.
+- The website's UI is mobile and laptop-screen friendly.

 ## Tech Stack Used:
 - HTML